TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/07 - Judges/Judges 1/Judges 1.8.md

 ---

-And the children of Judah fought against Jerusalem, and took it, and smote it with the edge of the sword, and set the city on fire.
+The children of Judah fought against Jerusalem, and took it, and struck it with the edge of the sword, and set the city on fire.